smxi/inxi/README.txt

 equivalent.
 Or, if missing that key, print the english.
 That would solve the issue of people flaking out on language support over time.

-11. Related to 10, add support for alterate output formats, using json or csv or xml.
-I assume Perl has modules that make that easy, but it's not very hard to do that anyway.
+11. Related to 10, add support for alternate output formats, using json or csv or xml.
+I assume Perl has modules that make that easy, but it's not very hard to do that manually either once you have the line data in hashes.

 ====================================================================